1,843 total views, 1 views today

 Successful change in the iterative process of managing incidents requires that a broad cross-functional team identify what is not working, what does work, and ways to innovate to drive higher levels of success for the business.
 Don’t make the mistake of going into your office and mapping out a “perfect” process and bringing it back to the team and telling them that this is the new and improved incident management process that the organization must adopt.

-For real change to stick, everyone who works with incidents today must buy-in to doing a new process.
+For real change to stick, everyone who works with incidents today must buy in to doing a new process.
 The cross-functional team must air out all the dirty laundry to change behaviors.
 Where is the dysfunction today?
 Which contributors lack trust in the process?
 In the background, it is the organization’s dysfunction that attributes to failures in the process.
 When you successfully uncover the pain points, you are going to open the door to overcoming the dysfunction and move closer to developing work methods that serve the business and not processes meant to control the dysfunction.

 Own the Process

 IT service management defines the process owner’s role outlining all your new accountabilities and responsibilities.
 But when it comes to mapping a process, the most critical skill is negotiating.
 The current process is probably broken, over-engineered, or driven by your service management tool.
-But it is the established process, and people are following it in an ad-hoc fashion.
+But it is an established process, and people are following it in an ad-hoc fashion.
 Your job is to streamline the activities of nearly every functional unit in IT in a way that everyone is happy.
 You will need to compromise, add steps to solve the conflict between teams, and at just the right time, remind everyone that you are trying to provide a better service to the business.

 How Do I Map a Process?